Carrot: Culinary

-Raw carrots are 88% water, 9% carbohydrates, 0.9% protein, 2.8% dietary fiber, 1% ash and 0.2% fat.
-Carrot dietary fiber comprises mostly cellulose, with smaller proportions of hemicellulose, lignin and starch.
-Free sugars in carrot include sucrose, glucose, and fructose.

-The carrot gets its characteristic, bright orange colour from β-carotene, and lesser amounts of α-carotene, γ-carotene, lutein, and zeaxanthin. α- and β-carotenes are partly metabolized into vitamin A, providing more than 100% of the Daily Value (DV) per 100 g serving of carrots (right table).
-Carrots are also a good source of vitamin K (13% DV) and vitamin B6 (11% DV), but otherwise have modest content of other essential nutrients (table).

-Night vision
+In culture

-The provitamin A β-carotene from carrots does not actually help people to see in the dark unless they suffer from vitamin A deficiency.
-This myth was propaganda used by the Royal Air Force during the Second World War to explain why British pilots had improved night vision which enabled their success during nighttime air battles.
+Despite common claims, the provitamin A beta-carotene from carrots does not actually help people to see in the dark unless they suffer from vitamin A deficiency.
+This idea was propaganda used by the Royal Air Force during the Second World War to explain why British pilots had improved night vision which enabled their success during nighttime air battles; in actuality, it was due to newly adopted radar technology.

-Nevertheless, the consumption of carrots was advocated in Britain at the time as part of a Dig for Victory campaign.
-A radio programme called The Kitchen Front encouraged people to grow, store and use carrots in various novel ways, including making carrot jam and Woolton pie, named after the Lord Woolton, the Minister for Food.
-The British public during WWII generally believed that eating carrots would help them see better at night and in 1942 there was a 100,000-ton surplus of carrots from the extra production.
+The consumption of carrots was advocated in Britain at the time as part of a Dig for Victory campaign.
+A radio program called The Kitchen Front encouraged people to grow, store and use carrots in various novel ways, including making carrot jam and Woolton pie, named after the Lord Woolton, the Minister for Food.
+The British public during WWII generally thought that eating carrots would help them see better at night and in 1942 there was a 100,000-ton surplus of carrots from the extra production.